wacncontent/CustomizeTool/addCommentOutput/includes/virtual-networks-create-vnet-classic-portal-include.md

-## How to create a VNet in the Azure Management Portal
+## How to create a VNet in the Azure  portal  Classic Management Portal 

 To create a VNet based on the scenario above, follow the steps below.